thomasgauvin/noted/sample-markdown-folder/✅ Todo list.md

 *   Rename files issue causing duplicate selected files ✅

-*   Renaming a folder does not update the folder directory when in a note within the folder

 *   Folder view should not have a Editor view, or the Editor view should be functional to rename a folder ✅

 *   Easier way to go from title to text.
-Maybe enter should go to text, or tab.
+Maybe enter should go to text, or tab. ✅

-*   Deleting files should automatically update the folder view
+*   Deleting files should automatically update the folder view ✅

+*   Renaming files in tree view should update the folder view ✅

+*   Renaming a folder does not update the folder directory when in a note within the folder ✅

+*   Deleting an empty top level folder caused an error ✅

-*   Renaming files should not be supported in the file tree viewer, or should but currently isn't working
+*   Renaming files should not be supported in the file tree viewer, or should but currently isn't working ✅

-*   **Add new folder/new file to tree viewer**
+*   Add new folder/new file to tree viewer ✅

 *   Make it so that you can start editing and save later (maybe make it a zip on unsupported devices)

 *   Make it mobile UI responsive

-*   Make the UI have resizable side bar
+*   Have the UI have top level folders as sections

 ### P1